There is an abundance of information on the internet and social media about essential oils but not much about essential oil safety.

 What makes an Essential Oil Unsafe?

-Bad news: There is no such thing as therapeutic grade, nor perfumery grade or clinical grade.
-These are terms used to sell the product, rather than being grades that are independently verified.
-Marketing often includes claims of the “medical uses” of the essential oils but these are actually things that the herb has been, or is used for.
+Marketing often includes claims of the “medical uses” of an oils but these are often things that the herb has been, or is, traditionally used for.
 This does not necessarily mean the essential oil does the same thing.
+To date there is limited research using essential oils to back up it’s use in a clinical sense.
+Be sure to check references!

-In 2014, the FDA sent warning letters to two large companies marketing via MLM/direct-selling (doTERRA and Young Living) for making unsubstantiated claims that their oils could treat everything from herpes to Ebola.
+In 2014, the FDA sent warning letters to large companies marketing via MLM/direct-selling for making unsubstantiated claims that their oils could treat everything from herpes to Ebola.

 In France there are some medical doctors that use essential oils and herbs as well as conventional drugs in their treatments and sometimes they will use essential oils intensively.
-Firstly, they are medical doctors and secondly, they have had in depth training into the pharmacological properties of the oils and know the risks and benefits.
+Firstly, they are medical doctors and secondly, they have had in depth training into the pharmacological properties of the oils and full data on essential oil safety.
+They are well-informed of the risks and benefits.

 Sellers might use the term “Generally Recognized As Safe” (GRAS) for an essential oil.
 This means that the oil has been approved by a regulatory body, such as the FSANZ (Food Standards Aust and New Zealand) and/or the EPA or FDA.
 Such GRAS status is explicitly for the use of essential oils in food flavourings, not for any other use, either topical or for medicinal purposes.
 GRAS status does NOT mean this essential oil is safe to ingest, it means that the specific essential oil is safe to use in food flavours, the concentrations of which are very low and are tightly regulated.

-While this culinary use in a manufactured food item does result in ingestion this does not mean you should add essential oils to your food or your drinks.
+While this culinary use in a manufactured food item does result in ingestion this does not mean it is safe to add essential oils to your food or your drinks.
 Neither does it equal “safe to use as a medicine”.

 EVEN THOUGH THEY ARE NATURAL PRODUCTS